ohdongha/ohdongha.github.io/research.md

 - Contributing to comparative genomics resources development, personal wish list:

-	- comparative genome browser, scalable (and useful) ortholog groups, etc.
+	- Comparative genome browser, scalable (and useful) ortholog groups, etc.
-	- resources that assist genome analysis/annotation by the user
+	- Resources that assist genome analysis/annotation by the user

 ___
 ### Before 2022 May